ptsteadman/notebook/stories/feyerabend.md

 The first thing Feyerabend developed was a set of qualia that could be used to describe the formal structure of a language: words related to grammar, syntax, and morphology.
-A remote team of programmers concurrently helped her develop a training program that taught users to associate the correct qualia with the concepts that Feyerabend chose.
+A remote team of programmers helped her develop a training program, a virtual assistant that taught users to associate specific qualia with the concepts that Feyerabend chose.

 Feyerabend was then able to partially describe her plans for the qualia language using qualia.
-After using the training program, other researchers could go into the focused ultrasound machine and recieve a very rapid and concise outline of Feyerabend's language structure.
+After spending a few hours in the MRI tube with the training program, the other researchers could rapidly recieve a concise outline of updates to Feyerabend's language.

 Feyerabend limited herself to nine hour workdays.
-Feyerabend spent most of her time inside of an MRI machine, thinking, and vocally telling the computer to store her ideas as qualia codepoints.
-Feyerabend didn't really feel lonely, because she spent the day working with people that she respected.
+She spent most of her time inside of the MRI machine, thinking, and vocally telling the computer to store her ideas as qualia codepoints.
+She didn't feel lonely, because she was working with people that she respected.

 <hr>

-Feyerabend began to develop a set of "qualia radicals", meant to span current human experience and allow for almost limitless expansion.
-The symbols referring to morphological combination could be used with other radicals to create new meaning.
-She didn't have to worry about creating an overly verbose
-language: the bandwidth of the CBI machine allowed the listener to almost instantly comprehend a long sequence of qualia.
+Feyerabend began to develop a set of "qualia radicals", meant to span the human experience and allow for almost limitless expansion.
+She didn't have to worry about creating an overly verbose language: the bandwidth of the CBI machine allowed the listener to almost instantly comprehend a long sequence of qualia.
+The symbols referring to morphological combination could be directly used with other radicals to create new meaning.

 <hr>

-After Feyerabend completed the meta-language, the project started to feel silly.
+When Feyerabend completed the meta-language around Christmas, the project started to feel silly.
 It felt like she was developing some sort of child-like picture language, with a naive word for everything.

-Progress came to a rapid halt, as they spent hours in meetings using different frameworks to describe the work they needed to do on the training framework. yerabend started to feel fear and frustration, the first negative feelings she'd experienced while working on the project.
+Progress came to a rapid halt, as they spent hours in meetings trying to precisely describe the work they needed to do on the training framework.

 One of Feyerabend's articles of faith was that there was success in smallness.
-But extending her qualia language to the real world: it would be messy.
+But extending the qualia language to the real world: it would be messy.
 She felt inadequate.

-Addision rescued her, interrupting a meeting that had dragged on past sunset.
+Addision finally rescued her by interrupting a meeting that had dragged on past sunset.

 "Okay, let's be real here, okay?" said Addision.
-"What we're about to do now is crazy ambitious.
+"What we're trying to do is crazy ambitious.
 But let's talk about it."

 "What is this program going to look like?
 We need to get people to associate *things*, like, *trees*, with an arbitrary qualia.
 What are we going to do?
 Show them a picture of a tree and then fire the qualia?
 That's basically how it works now, right?"